ADVISORY HEALTH-CORONAVIRUS/NEWZEALAND

-WELLINGTON, NEW ZEALAND – New Zealand Prime Minister Jacinda Ardern holds a news conference on the latest developments after the resurgence of COVID-19 cases in the country.
+WELLINGTON, NEW ZEALAND – New Zealand Director-General of Health holds press conference to provide update on number of new cases in the country.

 Restrictions:

-DIGITAL: NO USE NEW ZEALAND INTERNET SITES / ANY INTERNET SITE OF ANY NEW ZEALAND OR AUSTRALIAN BASED MEDIA ORGANISATIONS OR MOBILE PLATFORMS
+Broadcasters: NO USE NEW ZEALAND Digital: NO USE NEW ZEALAND INTERNET SITES / ANY INTERNET SITE OF ANY NEW ZEALAND OR AUSTRALIAN BASED MEDIA ORGANISATIONS OR MOBILE PLATFORMS)

 Source: TVNZ